-As a part of the above mentioned research activities we established collection of characterized photosynthetic microorganisms for biotechnological applications, suitable for both basic and applied research.
+As a part of the above mentioned research activities we have built up a collection of characterized photosynthetic microorganisms for biotechnological applications, suitable both for basic and applied research.

 The department’s main activities are:

-- Development of methods for characterization and effective optimization of production and adaptive properties
+- Developing methods for the characterization and effective optimization of production and adaptive properties

-- Development and design of technological solutions for viable microalgal biotechnologies
+- Developing and designing technological solutions for viable microalgal biotechnologies

-- Development of reference experimental platform for validation experiments
+- Developing a reference experimental platform for validation experiments

-- Development of computational platform for predictive experiments (in silico)
+- Developing a computational platform for predictive experiments (in silico)

 - High-throughput fluorescence microscopic single cell level analyses of photosynthetic cultures

-- Detailed physiological characterization of photosynthetic microorganisms in a series of laboratory scale photobioreactors with high precision control of its environment
+- Developing methods for the detailed physiological characterization of microorganisms in a series of laboratory bioreactors with a precisely controlled environment

-- Sorting of mixed populations and selection of subpopulations with "on demand" properties
+- Sorting mixed populations and selecting subpopulations with "on demand" properties

-- Application of selective (evolutionary) pressure on different types of microalgae for both increased adaptivity to unnatural conditions and production capacity
+- Applying controlled selective (evolutionary) pressure on different types of microalgae, aimed at increasing their adaptivity to unnatural environments and improving their production capacity